Popular Bank Logos, Financial Logos and the Meaning Behind Them

 The bull poised to charge in the Merril Lynch logo is meant to convey both strength and aggression on behalf of their customers.
 Since a “bull market” is the term used to describe a market with a rising price, the Merril Lynch logo also symbolizes prosperity.

 Fifth Third Bank

 The Fifth Third Bank logo is designed to look like a horizon, representing a journey towards the future.
-The green colors of the design further reinforces the horizon-like image and also symbolizes growth.
+The green colors of the design further reinforce the horizon-like image and also symbolizes growth.
 The green used in the logo is close enough to the shade of green used in money to also stimulate an association between Fifth Third Bank and wealth.

 Bank of New Zealand

 The Wells Fargo logo conveys its message almost entirely through its color scheme.
-The deep red square that surrounds the logo symbolizes strength and power while the gold color of the font symbolizes wealth and prosperity.
+The deep red square that surrounds the logo symbolizes strength and power, while the gold color of the font symbolizes wealth and prosperity.